 Upcoming Events:

-Literacy Texas is the statewide literacy coalition, connecting and equipping adult and family literacy programs through resources, training, networking and advocacy.
+Literacy Texas is the statewide literacy coalition.
+We act as a support system for adult and family literacy programs, connecting and equipping them through resources, training, networking and advocacy.

-Our vision is that every literacy organization in Texas will have the resources it needs to help adults and families learn basic literacy skills, so that all people can participate fully in society.
+Our vision is that every literacy organization in Texas will have what it needs to help adults and families learn basic literacy skills, so that all people can participate fully in society.

 Connect with this theme:

-- Best of Texas: Literacy at the Library (online, Feb.
-27)
+- Best of Texas: Focus on ABE (online, March 27)

 Read more of this post by our Executive Director, Dr. Jenny McCormack Walker, on the LitTX blog.